wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 ## 3.2 Using COUNTIF to calculate how many respondents worked in different design roles

-- added a column named "Role Category" and classified the self-reported "firm and role category" into 8 role classifications - Architect, Senior Architect, Interior Designer, Lighting Designer, Senior Interior Designer, Senior Lighting Designer, Sales, and Other
+- Normalizing data: I added a column named "Role Category" and classified the self-reported "firm and role category" into 8 role classifications - Architect, Senior Architect, Interior Designer, Lighting Designer, Senior Interior Designer, Senior Lighting Designer, Sales, and Other
   ![image](https://user-images.githubusercontent.com/47668478/148504913-6cf2f77a-1c59-4ad1-9b6f-08a0d49669af.png)
 - Then I calculated frequency of respondents in each role category with the COUNTIF formula
-  - For example, to count the number of Architects, the following sytax was used: =countif('Form Responses-Copy'!E:E,"Architect")
+   - For example, to count the number of Architects, I used the following sytax: =countif('Form Responses-Copy'!E:E,"Architect")

 ## 3.3 Delimiting  by Commas and Creating a new Sheet for non-multiple choice answers
 - split responses to "What could lighting manufacturers improve to make your role in specifying fixtures easier?" using the Data tab in Excel to deliminate by comma